Hamburg | Travel Guide

-You neednt fork out a small fortune on taxis to ferry you from place to place, as its easy to travel like a local and use the citys public transport network.
-Hamburg public transport (often referred to as HVV) is extensive and efficient, comprising of the U-Bahn (underground), S-Bahn (overground), bus and ferry routes within the city centre as well as several regional train services to Hamburg suburbs and beyond.
-Much like London, Hamburgs transit network is split into different zones, ranging from central A and B out to regional E, some 60 kilometres outside the city.
+You don't need to fork out a small fortune on taxis to take you from A to B - it's easy to travel like a local and use the city's public transport network.
+Hamburg public transport (often referred to as HVV) is extensive and efficient, made up of the U-Bahn (underground), S-Bahn (overground), bus and ferry routes within the city centre as well as several regional train services to Hamburg suburbs and beyond.
+Much like London, Hamburg's transit network is split into different zones, ranging from central A and B out to regional E, some 60km outside the city.

-If youre planning on using public transport often during your travels, then we recommend picking up a Hamburg Card, available online, at HVV vending machines, service centres, tourist offices and many hostels and hotels.
-They cover all forms of public transport within the central A and B zones, and offer additional discounts at many of the citys museums, restaurants and stores.
+If you're planning on using public transport often during your trip, then we recommend picking up a Hamburg Card, available online, at HVV vending machines, service centres, tourist offices and many hostels and hotels.
+They cover all forms of public transport within the central A and B zones, and offer additional discounts at many of the city's museums, restaurants and shops.
 A one-day card, which is valid until 6am the following morning, costs 9.90 for one adult and up to three children under the age of 14.
 A three-day card costs 25.50.
 Unlike many European cities, you do not need to validate your ticket upon departure, but should keep it to hand in case of inspection.
 Almost all central Hamburg stations are wheelchair accessible, with designated points on the platform to board the train.
-If youre still unsure as to whether public transport is for you, its worth remembering that children under 6 travel for free, and the vast majority of city stations are wheelchair accessible.

 As with most destinations, we think the best way to get an authentic lay of the land is on foot.
-Most of Hamburgs centre is within walking distance, and with plenty of green spaces, you never far from a scenic route.
+Most of Hamburg's centre is within walking distance, and with plenty of green spaces, you're never far from a scenic route.
 In our experience, some of the most memorable places we discovered were found taking the path less travelled rather than following a strict itinerary.
-And if you ever wander a tad too far, youre never far away from a train or bus station to rescue you back to where you need to be.
-As ever, Google Maps is your best travel assistant.
+And if you ever wander a tad too far, you're never far away from a train or bus station to rescue you back to where you need to be.

-We decided to walk as much as we could, and all that physical exertion certainly helped to build up an appetite.
-Thankfully, theres plenty of great places to eat and food to try throughout Hamburg for all meals, dietary requirements and tastes.
-Heres a selection of some of our favourites...
+We decided to walk as much as we could, and that certainly helped to build up an appetite.
+Thankfully, there are plenty of great places to eat and food to try throughout Hamburg for all meals, dietary requirements and tastes.
+Here's a selection of some of our favourites.

-Wherever we are in the world, no day officially starts until weve had our first cup of coffee in the morning.
-As the offices resident caffeine junkies, we were thrilled to find out coffee and Hamburg have a strong relationship that goes back centuries.
+Wherever we are in the world, no day officially starts until we've had our first cup of coffee in the morning and Hamburg has a strong relationship with coffee that goes back centuries.
 Thanks to its port, the city became one of the largest coffee markets in the world by the end of the 19th century.
 This legacy lingers today, with famous coffee houses Tchibo and J. J. Darboven being founded here.
-You can rest assured that weve performed our own personal taste tests, and whether you like it black, milky, cold or hot, youre guaranteed a great cup of java.

-However, with breakfast being the most important meal of the day, youll need something more substantial to accompany your morning beverage.
+However, with breakfast being the most important meal of the day, you'll need something more substantial to accompany your morning beverage.
 Hamburg has you covered on this front too, where you can try a delicious franzbrötchen - or French roll.
-Inspired by croissants after the occupation of Napoleons troops in the 19th century, you wont find these pastries anywhere else in the world.
-Traditionally made with sugar and cinnamon, nowadays youll plenty of varieties to satiate your sweet tooth, ranging from marzipan to pumpkin seeds.
+Inspired by croissants after the occupation of Napoleon's troops in the 19th century, you won't find these pastries anywhere else in the world.
+Traditionally made with sugar and cinnamon, nowadays you'll have plenty of varieties to satisfy your sweet tooth, ranging from marzipan to pumpkin seeds.